LabinatorSolutions/fluent-support/readme.txt

 = Is it 100% self-hosted? =

 Yes, Fluent Support is 100% self-hosted.
-Fluent Support will not connect with any of our SAAS servers.
+Fluent Support will not connect with any of our SaaS servers.
 You own the data, and your data should be hosted on your hosting server.

 = Is it GDPR compliant? =

 Yes, your data never goes to a different server like HelpScout, ZenDesk or Freshdesk.
 All the data will be saved and managed into WordPress.

-= Will it is a performance issue for WordPress? =
+= Will it cause performance issues for WordPress? =

 Absolutely not!
-From the very first, We were careful about this.
+From the very first, we were careful about this.
 It stores all the related data in custom database tables, so it will not affect your WordPress database.
 We built the application with VueJS, and it’s only run when you go to the admin dashboard of Fluent Support.
 Also, The Admin UI is super-fast as It’s a SPA and communicates over ajax.

+=Can I customize the appearance of the helpdesk to match my WordPress theme?=

+Absolutely!
+Fluent Support offers a customizable support portal, allowing you to seamlessly integrate the helpdesk with your WordPress theme for a cohesive and professional look.

 == Screenshots ==
 1. FluentSupport Tickets